The "Opportunities for Ohioans with Disablities" (OOD) promulgates this rule in accordance with Chapter 1347. of the Revised Code.

 (i) The individual requests confidential personal information about himself/herself.

-(ii) The individual makes a request that RSC takes some action on that individual's behalf and accessing the confidential personal information is required in order to consider or process that request.
+(ii) The individual makes a request that OOD takes some action on that individual's behalf and accessing the confidential personal information is required in order to consider or process that request.

 (3) For purposes of this paragraph, the agency may choose the form or forms of logging, whether in electronic or paper formats.